w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Slots

-To start, we will only have 5 or 6 slots available on Rococo to ensure that the chain functions properly.
+To start, only 5 or 6 slots are planned to be available on Rococo to ensure that the chain functions properly.

 3 of these slots will be our "system chains": Tick, Track, and Trick